BrainSharer/pipeline/docs/sphinx/source/modules/running_czi_2_neuroglancer.rst

     #.
 Check the rotation necessary for the images by viewing the
        normalized files and then updating the scan run table in the Django database portal and update the rotations.
 It is usually 3.
+    #.
+The tighter the mask, the better the alignment will be.

 Running the clean task